Charles Chinedu Okeahalam: Awards and affiliations

-In recognition of this work, he has received a number of awards such as a Bank of England Houblon-Norman Senior Fellowship and a D.Sc (Higher Doctorate) in Financial Economics from the University of Exeter.
+In recognition of this work, he has received a number of awards and fellowships such as a Bank of England Houblon-Norman Senior Fellowship and a D.Sc (Higher Doctorate) in Financial Economics from the University of Exeter.

 Prior to AGH, he was a professor of banking and finance at the University of the Witwatersrand in Johannesburg, South Africa.
 He served as an Honorary Professor at the same institution as well as a visiting professor at the University of Surrey.
+He is currently a visiting professor of practice at the School of Public Policy, London School of Economics and Political Science (LSE).
 In July 2024, he was awarded an Honorary Doctorate Degree by the University of Surrey.
-He is currently a visiting professor of practice at the School of Public Policy, London School of Economics and Political Science (LSE).

 Commercial interests and public service

 He has served as chairman / director of several commercial and public sector institutions, as member of the Governing Council of the United Nations Institute for Development Economics and Policy in Senegal, a member of council of the University of Cape Town and trustee of the African Union Foundation.
-In February 2016, he was appointed chairman of the Nigeria Mortgage Refinance Company (NMRC) Plc.
-He is the chairman of the International Board of Amref Health Africa.
+From February 2016 to December 2018, he was appointed chairman of the Nigeria Mortgage Refinance Company (NMRC) Plc.
+He was the chairman of the International Board of Amref Health Africa from January 1, 2020 to December 31, 2025.